Immortality Tower

-An immortality tower (or tower of eternal life, 영생탑) are tower-shaped monuments in North Korea to commemorate the Eternal President Kim Il Sung and the Eternal General Kim Jong Il.
+An immortality tower (or tower of eternal life, 영생탑) are tower-shaped monuments in North Korea to commemorate the Eternal President Kim Il Sung and the Eternal General Secretary Kim Jong Il.
 Towers of immortality exist in various locations across the country and are a form of the Cult of Personality for the former holders of power in North Korea.
 These towers are heavily inspired by Korean pagoda.

 Under North Korean law, every "li" (village) must have a tower of immortality.

 The towers resemble obelisks and usually bear a commemorative slogan at the front and back of the monument.
 However, the appearance of each of the towers is distinct, all varying in shape, height, design, type of construction and content of the inscriptions.
 While a large number of immortality towers were already constructed in memory of Kim Il Sung, new towers were erected after Kim Jong Il's death in 2011 in his memory and Kim Jong Il's name appears on each of the towers alongside that of Kim Il Sung.

 Remarkable Immortality Towers

-Remarkable immortality towers are located in the capital Pyongyang, the three most famous on Kumsong Street, on Sungri Street, and on a traffic island on Sesallim Street.
+Remarkable immortality towers are located in the capital Pyongyang, the three most famous on Ryomyong Street, on Sungri Street, and on a traffic island on Sesallim Street.
 Another tower, identical to the one on Sungri Street, is located on Kwangbok Street, opposite the Pyongyang Circus.
 Famous towers have also been installed in other cities around the country, such as Hamhung, Kaesong, Rason, Sariwon, and others.
 Immortality towers are also known to have existed, at least in the past, in North Korean labour camps in the Russian Far East, around Tynda and the village of Unaha in the Amur region.